 “You really should educate yourself on nutrition.
 Our food in Costa Rica is the most nutritious, we are one of the few countries in the world with a Blue Zone.
 Everything in moderation is the key.
 And I have been around long enough to know how fast food is damaging the health of not only Ticos but everyone around the world.”

-Looking at the above comments all I see is denial and subtle anti-gringo sentiment.
+Looking at the above comments from 2017, all I see is denial and subtle anti-gringo sentiment.
 The denial seems to come from Costa Rican commenters.
 The anti-gringo stuff comes from gringos themselves.

 There’s a certain species of gringo expat in Central America who will blame the evil United States for everything.

 Costa Rican food is a lot of things, but it’s not especially healthy.
-As much as people celebrate the fruits and veggies down here, they always come with rice.
+As much as people celebrate the fruits and veggies down here, meals always come with rice.
 Everything comes with rice.
-White rice at that.
-And the fried stuff?
-It’s good food, but doubling down on the carbohydrates three times a day without exercise is not a way to stay thin.
-Eating fried chicken, fried patacones, fried… well, anything every day is not a way to stay thin.
+White rice at that, for breakfast, lunch, and dinner.
+Doubling down on the carbohydrates three times a day is not a way to stay thin.
+And there’s a lot of fried stuff to go with the rice.
+Eating fried chicken, fried patacones, fried… well, anything every day is also not a way to stay thin.

 Your average Costa Rican will get up in the morning and have a hearty plate of gallo pinto.

 Gallo pinto means “spotted rooster” in Spanish.
-There’s not much chicken involved here though unless you count the scrambled egg beside it.
+There’s not much chicken involved here though unless you count the scrambled egg beside it (you’ll find it next to the sausage or lump of cheese).
 It’s re-fried beans mixed with rice.